 If you have an outstanding loan and are approved for a leave of absence or are laid off, you may make arrangements to continue to repay your loan either online at NetBenefits or by calling the Savings and Investment Service Line.
 You can continue making payments on your loan by arranging for a "one-time" payment every two weeks through Automated Clearing House (ACH)-the nation's conduit for electronic funds transfer (EFT)-or you can choose not to make loan payments for up to 12 months or the length of your layoff period, whichever is less.
+At the end of this 12-month period, if you haven't been re-employed by the company, Fidelity will convert your status to "terminated" on its system and send you information about repaying your loan with automatically recurring ACH payments.
+If you have missed any payments during the 12-month period, you will be required to become current in your payments in addition to arranging for automatically recurring ACH payments.
+If you fail to both make up your missed payments and arrange for automatically recurring ACH payments, the loan will be defaulted and the outstanding balance will be treated as a taxable distribution from the plan and may be subject to applicable income taxes and penalties.
+For more information, see Important Information about Taxes later in this section.

-At the end of this 12-month period, if you haven't been re-employed by While RAYSIP is a great way to save for retirement, you have access to certain money in your account to meet shorter-term financial goals while you are still an active employee.
+While RAYSIP is a great way to save for retirement, you have access to certain money in your account to meet shorter-term financial goals while you are still an active employee.